Berger101/Muay-Thai-Club-Website/README.md

 - **tzdata:** Timezone database for handling time zone conversions.
 - **urllib3:** A powerful, user-friendly HTTP client for Python.
 - **webencodings:** Encoding utilities for web applications.
+- **packaging:** Library for dealing with Python packages.
+- **gunicorn:** A Python WSGI HTTP Server for UNIX, used to run the Django application on Heroku.

 ## Additional Information
 **Other Tools and Configurations:**